When I say ‘nature’ what comes to mind?

 When we say ‘nature’, we must try to reflect on the way that we as individual humans are inter-permeable and composed of trillions of non-human lives.
 We exist within nature, just as nature moves through us.

-E.O Wilson (whom I otherwise greatly admire) has begun to advocate for a ‘half Earth’ project, whereby half the surface of the Earth would be set aside as a sort of nature reserve.
-Although I’m all for protecting and conserving critical ecosystems, I find this approach to hold a particularly gloomy view about human beings and our ability to live symbiotically with other forms of life.
+E.O Wilson (who I greatly admire) has begun to advocate for a ‘half Earth’ project, whereby half the surface of the Earth would be set aside in ecological reserves.
+I’m all for protecting and conserving critical ecosystems, yet I find this approach to hold a particularly gloomy view about human beings and our ability to live symbiotically with other forms of life.
 Must we be kept away from nature at all costs, lest we realize that our essence is that of an ecological destroyer?
 Separation cannot be the long term solution.

 I advocate for a ‘whole Earth’ project, where we start to remediate the untethering from living systems that have been central to the advance of our technological civilization.
 Whether or not we believe in the inherent value of non-human life, we’d benefit from learning to frictionlessly integrate human systems into planetary systems; we’d be in the practice of balancing metabolisms, opening apertures between bioregions and cities, tuning their exchanges as they become a living whole.

 Another way this separative thought shows up is in the oft-used statement ‘nature doesn’t need us, but we need nature.’
 This is fundamentally misanthropic and sometimes is even intensified with the clarification that if only people should perish, nature would reanimate in a vivacious post-human paradise.
 But just because humans in the last few centuries have desecrated life as a byproduct of a nebulous concept of growth, doesn’t mean that we should be permanently relegated to oblivion from our home planet.